Deseret Manufacturing Company: Legacy

 The expensive equipment, acquired and shipped to Utah at great cost, was reused in other industries around Utah.
 These industries included a woolen mill owned by Young, Thomas Howard's paper manufacturing, and book binding at the Deseret News.
 In the end, the operation was a $50,000 loss.

 The concern of supplying sugar to the region was still under discussion.
 In 1863, Young stated "Importing sugar has been a great drain upon our ... currency.
 I am satisfied that it is altogether unnecessary to purchase sugar in a foreign market."
 After years of experimenting with sorghum and deciding sugar beets would work better, Arthur Stayner lobbied the LDS church in 1887, but the church was not interested, due to poor church finances and a committee of the church-owned ZCMI reporting such a venture would be a bad idea.
-By 1889, Arthur Stayner and Elias Morris were able to win over Wilford Woodruff to the idea growing and processing sugar beets, leading to a new enterprise, the Utah-Idaho Sugar Company.
+By 1889, Arthur Stayner and Elias Morris were able to win over Wilford Woodruff to the idea of growing and processing sugar beets, leading to a new enterprise, the Utah-Idaho Sugar Company.